Escape Plan (film series)

-Escape Plan is an American prison action thriller film series based on characters created by Miles Chapman and Arnell Jesko.
-The series is centered around Ray Breslin, a security analyst and escape artist who helps design supermax prison by posing as an inmate to find their flaws; later films center around his security and hostage rescue firm.
+The Escape Plan film series consists of three American prison action-thrillers based on characters created by Miles Chapman and Arnell Jesko.
+The series is centered on Ray Breslin, a security analyst and escape artist who helps design supermax prisons by posing as an inmate to find their flaws; later films center on his security and hostage rescue firm.
 The series stars Sylvester Stallone, with a supporting cast including Arnold Schwarzenegger, Dave Bautista and Curtis "50 Cent" Jackson as allies and associates of Breslin.
 All entries in the series since the second film have primarily been released direct-to-video, though they have also been released in some theaters.
 The series has received a mixed-to-negative critical response.

 Films

 Escape Plan (2013)

 Security expert Ray Breslin's work consists of being imprisoned in high-security prisons, then attempting to escape to highlight flaws in their security.
 Accepting a job offer to escape a specialized maximum-security prison—on the condition that he does not know its location—he finds himself incarcerated in the world's most secret and secure prison, "The Tomb".
 When the plan goes awry and he finds himself actually incarcerated for life, Breslin must team up with his fellow prisoners and use his skills and experience to escape.